-After the mortar has set, a grout release or sealer should be applied to the surface BEFORE grouting the tile.
+After the mortar has set, two coats of a grout release should be applied to the surface BEFORE grouting the tile.
 This is especially true in the case of dark, heavily pigmented grouts.
 We highly advise against the use of dark grout.

 Follow cleanup instructions of the grout manufacturer.
 Grout should be cleaned from the surface as the grouting progresses across the floor.
 After completing the final cleanup, protect the surface from traffic and other trades using heavy paper.